Mohitlikestocode/Project-Deepwave/README.md

 ---

-**Along with enhancement of the overall UI/UX to match it with the hack-enshmirtz theme, a 2d Map, more features...
+**Along with enhancement of the overall UI/UX to match it with the hack-enshmirtz theme, a 2d Map, more features...**
 We've also added automation for the globe - that is
-👉 When you click the globe, you can just click generate prediction, and it will AUTO scroll to the prediction arena...where it will auto enter the data...**
+-👉 When you click the globe, you can just click generate prediction, and it will AUTO scroll to the prediction arena...where it will auto enter the data...**
-👉 Now,our ML model frontend-backend connection is coming in our next Feature Friday, but in addition to TOUR mode, we have also added this feature - to increase convinience of an aveage user.
+-👉 Now,our ML model frontend-backend connection is coming in our next Feature Friday, but in addition to TOUR mode, we have also added this feature - to increase convinience of an aveage user.
-👉 Along with our Tour mode, we have also added a fun quiz - to make the entire experience memorable...because when you're made to think and maybe even laugh, you tend to rememebr the experience better :)
+-👉 Along with our Tour mode, we have also added a fun quiz - to make the entire experience memorable...because when you're made to think and maybe even laugh, you tend to rememebr the experience better :)
-👉**Trying to put attention to detail for overall user expereince :))**
+-👉**Trying to put attention to detail for overall user expereince :))**

 ## 🛸 TOUR MODE — Immersive, Fun, and Unforgettable